 - Secondly, I thinly slice the meat and try to cut them all about the same size and shape so they cook evenly.

-- Third, it's time to quick marinade the loin with homemade Asian sauce for at least 10 minutes or up to 2 hours!
-I personally marinaded it for 10 minutes.
+- Third, it's time to quick-marinade the loin with homemade Asian sauce for at least 10 minutes or up to 2 hours!
+I personally marinated it for 10 minutes.

 How Do I Build the Asian Bowl with Pork Tenderloin Stir Fry and Veggies:

-- Place a generous amount of white rice.
-I highly recommend using long grain or jasmine rice.
+- Add carb.
+Place a generous amount of white rice or brown rice.
+I highly recommend using long-grain or jasmine rice.
 Simply cook the rice according to the product packaging.
-I cook my rice using this rice cooker.

-- Add about 2-3 full scoops of Asian Pork Tenderloin stir fry to the bowl.
+- Add protein.
+Add about 2-3 full scoops of Asian Pork Tenderloin stir fry to the bowl.
 This is a great source of protein plus adds sweetness and savory flavor to the meal.

-- Add some Korean Spinach Salad.
+- Add veggies.
+Add some Korean Spinach Salad(Sigeumchi-Namul).
 It's so easy to make and healthy!
-You can get the Korean Spinach side dish (Sigeumchi-Namul) recipe here.
+Or this addictive Korean Cucumber Salad.

-- Add some shredded carrots.
-Just fresh and plain, no need seasoning because the bowl is packed with flavor from the meat and spinach.
+- Add more veggies.
+Add some shredded carrots and radishes or any vegetables of your choice.
+Just fresh and plain, with no need for seasoning because the bowl is packed with flavor from the meat and spinach.

-- Add spiciness!
-Just add a teaspoon (or more!) of Gojuchang or Siracha.
+- Add sauce.
+To add spiciness, use a teaspoon (or more!) of Gojuchang or Siracha.

 How Do I Keep Pork loin from Drying Out?